gnugat/redaktilo/doc/03-reference.md

 Inserts the given addition in the given text above the given location.

-### LineInsertUnderCommand
+### LineInsertBelowCommand

-Inserts the given addition in the given text under the given location.
+Inserts the given addition in the given text below the given location.

 ### LineReplaceCommand